demisto/content/Packs/Core/Playbooks/playbook-Unprivileged_process_opened_a_registry_hive_README.md

-This Playbook is designed to handle the 'Unprivileged process opened a registry hive' alerts and executes the following:
+This Playbook is designed to handle the 'Unprivileged process opened a registry hive' alerts and execute the following:

-Investigation:
-Check the signature of the Actor & CGO processes.
-Check the prevalence of the Actor & CGO process and Actor & CGO CommandLine Check for related XDR alerts using MITRE tactics to identify any malicious activity.
+- Check for process signatures and prevalence.
+- Searching for additional Cortex XSIAM suspicious alerts in the incident is conducted by searching relevant Mitre techniques.

 Remediation:
-Based on the signature status of the Actor & CGO processes, prevalence of the Actor & CGO process and Actor & CGO CommandLine, and related alerts if found, the playbook will terminate the causality process if any malicious parameters are found.
+- Handles malicious alerts by terminating causality processes.

 ## Dependencies